shivangthakur-007/practice_fullstack/practice_server/README.md

 It is easy to use and can be configured to meet your specific needs.
 It is well-tested and reliable.
 If you are developing Node.js applications that need to parse request bodies, I recommend using body-parser.
 It is a powerful and easy-to-use middleware that can save you a lot of time and effort.
+41

+= You can also use the fetch feature to apply any of Cloudinary's image and video transformations to the delivered asset.
+Simply add the transformation parameters to the URL directly after the fetch prefix and before the URL of the asset.23